codetojoy/WarO_PHP/README.md

 * A code exercise in an effort to kick the tires on functional PHP.
 * This is not a complete implementation of War-O as described [here](https://github.com/peidevs/WarO_Java/blob/master/Rules.md), but it is close.
+* Rather than merely port other OO examples, this example is experimental:
+    * `main` is a State monad
+    * classes are mostly simple fields
+    * immutable state
+* TODO:
+    * implement strategies
+    * shuffle a deck, deal to players / kitty
+    * consider an IO monad for logging

 ### Info